randomchars42/bioset/README.md

 `bioset` lets you:

--   import raw data organised in matrices, e.g. measured values of a 9 x 12 bio-assay plate
+-   import raw data organised in matrices, e.g. measured values of a 8 x 12 (96-well) bio-assay plate
 -   calculate concentrations using samples with known concentrations (calibrators) in your dataset
 -   calculate means and variability for duplicates / triplicates / ...
 -   convert your concentrations to (more or less) arbitrary units of concentration

-`bioset` is intended to help you working with sets of raw data.

-Working in a lab it is not uncommon to have a data set of raw values (because your measuring device spat it out) and you now need to somehow organise the data so that you can work with it.

 Data import
 -----------